 Experiments with animal models have demonstrated that various epigenetic manipulations can affect cognition in different ways,

+from severe dysfunction to substantial improvement.
 In humans, epigenetic dysregulation has been known to underlie a number of disorders

 that are accompanied by mental impairment.
 Here, we review some of the epigenetic mechanisms that regulate cognition and how their disruption